varshinivij/Olaf/frontend/README.md

-# OLAF (Open Life Science Analysis Framework)
+# OLAF (Open Life Science Analysis Framework) Frontend

-Welcome to **OLAF (Open Life Science Analysis Framework)**, an open-source Angular project! 🚀 This repository is designed to streamline bioinformatics workflows with an intuitive frontend interface.
+Welcome to **OLAF (Open Life Science Analysis Framework) Frontend**, an open-source Angular project! 🚀 This repository is designed to streamline bioinformatics workflows with an intuitive frontend interface.
 Contributions are always welcome! ❤️

 ## Table of Contents